8 Signs Labor Is Near (And When to Take Action!)

 It’s a good idea to check in with your obstetrician or midwife’s office and let them know you’re experiencing early labor contractions, and give your doula the heads up, if you’re using one.
 They’ll likely tell you at what point to start heading to the hospital, but be warned: It might not be right away.
 That’s because many hospitals won’t admit you until you’re in active labor, so during the latent phase of labor, you’re probably better off at home.

 You’ll want to make sure your bag is packed for the hospital and do what you can to stay comfortable.
-That may mean taking a bath or shower, and walking, bouncing on an exercise ball or swaying on your hands and knees, Lamppa says.
-For some good early labor positions, check out these expert-recommended options.
+That may mean taking a bath or shower, walking and utilizing labor positions like bouncing on an exercise ball or swaying on your hands and knees, Lamppa says.

 If you’re not too uncomfortable during early labor, don’t hesitate to use the time to get some sleep.
 “If you feel like your body needs rest, then rest,” Lamppa says.
 “Dozing or deep relaxation between contractions can help you recharge.”
 It’s also a good idea to stay well hydrated and eat light meals or healthy snacks during this time, she says.

 Every woman is different, and it’s hard to say exactly how long your early labor will last.
-It can be anywhere from hours to days, Jessica Shepherd says.
+It can be anywhere from hours to days, says Jessica Shepherd, MD, FACOG, an ob-gyn in Dallas, Texas.

-If those symptoms you’re experiencing really are early signs of labor, you can expect active labor next.
+If those symptoms you’re experiencing really are early labor signs, you can expect active labor next.
 This is the second part of the first stage of labor.
-Per Johns Hopkins Medicine, this is the stage during which dilate to a full 10 centimeters.
+Per Johns Hopkins Medicine, this is the stage during which you’ll dilate to a full 10 centimeters.
 Good news: it’s usually shorter than early labor.
 Wondering how you’ll know when active labor has begun?
-Here are some typical indicators that you’ve progressed from the early signs of labor to actual active labor.
+Here are some typical indicators that you’ve progressed from the early labor signs to actual active labor.

 Regular, painful contractions

 It’s inevitable—your contractions will become more frequent, longer and more intense.
 “These contractions may be felt in the front, in the low back, down the thighs or all around—there are no concrete rules,” Lamppa says.
-They may occur as soon as every 3 to 4 minutes, Johns Hopkins Medicine notes.
+They may occur as soon as every three to four minutes, according to Johns Hopkins Medicine.
 This indicates your body is beginning the process of birthing baby.
 The best thing to do?
 Relax as much as you can, get comfortable or perhaps take a shower.
 Time the contractions and head to the hospital or birthing center when they become about five minutes apart, if you haven’t already.

 My water broke spontaneously before I actually was in active labor.
 I didn’t even think I was in early labor yet, to be honest.
 We were in bed planning out our lazy weekend, when I felt a suspicious trickle.
 I got up and went to the bathroom, and the floodgates opened.
 It was like a scene out of a movie.
 By the time we got to the hospital, my rubber Crocs were filled with amniotic fluid.
 Suffice it to say, this wasn't the tipoff I was expecting.